stuartstobie/cz-customisable/README.md

 * **allowBreakingChanges**: {Array of Strings: default none}.
 List of commit types you would like to the question `breaking change` prompted.
 Eg.: ['feat', 'fix'].
 * **skipQuestions**: {Array of Strings: default none}.
 List of questions you want to skip.
 Eg.: ['body', 'footer'].
 * **skipEmptyScopes**: {boolean, default false}: If a chosen type has no scopes declared, skip the scope question
-* **appendBranchNameToCommitMessage**: If you use `cz-customizable` with `cz-customizable-ghooks`, you can get the branch name automatically appended to the commit message.
-This is done by a commit hook on `cz-customizable-ghooks`.
-This option has been added on `cz-customizable-ghooks`, v1.3.0.
+* **appendBranchNameToCommitMessage**: If you use `cz-customisable` with `cz-customisable-ghooks`, you can get the branch name automatically appended to the commit message.
+This is done by a commit hook on `cz-customisable-ghooks`.
+This option has been added on `cz-customisable-ghooks`, v1.3.0.
 Default value is `true`.
 * **ticketNumberPrefix**: {string, default 'ISSUES CLOSED:'}: Set custom prefix for footer ticker number.
 * **breakingPrefix**: {string, default 'BREAKING CHANGE:'}: Set a custom prefix for the breaking change block in commit messages.
 * **footerPrefix**: {string, default 'ISSUES CLOSED:'}: Set a custom prefix for the footer block in commit messages.
 Set to empty string to remove prefix.